Emmanuel Imorou

-Emmanuel Philippe Imorou (born 16 September 1988) is a former professional footballer who plays as a left-back.
+Emmanuel Philippe Imorou (born 16 September 1988) is a former professional footballer who played as a left-back.
 Born in France, he played for the Benin national team.

 Club career

 Imorou began his career in 2004 with Bourges, before joining the reserve team from Châteauroux in 2005.
 In 2007, he was promoted to the senior side.
 After two seasons of being rarely used, he was loaned out to the Championnat National club Gueugnon.
 At Gueugnon, he played non-league games and returned to Châteauroux for the 2010–11 season.
 For Imorou, that season was undoubtedly the most successful.
 Following this, he attracted much interest from clubs in France and abroad.

 In the summer of 2011, he joined Primeira Liga team Braga on an undisclosed fee on a five-year contract.
 He was signed to fill in the gap in the full-back position left by Sílvio, who was sold to Atlético Madrid for €8 million.
 At Braga, his playing time was hampered by injuries, as well as a lack of playing time.
 He managed to play five games in the whole season and was mainly used as a backup in the full-back positions to Miguel Lopes and Uwa Elderson Echiéjilé.
 After a year with Braga, he left the club and signed for French side Clermont Foot of Ligue 2 in the summer of 2012 on a free transfer.
 On 24 June 2014, he joined the newly promoted Ligue 1 side Caen, ending a two-year career as a Clermont player.

 On 22 September 2019, Imorou signed a contract with French club Thonon Evian.